Prane23/Prane23/README.md

 # 👋 Hi, I'm Prashant Rane

 Welcome to my GitHub!
-I'm a passionate data , analytics and  Full stack development enthusiast focused on building scalable solutions using Python, C# , Power BI, and cloud technologies like Azure.
+I'm a passionate data , analytics and full stack development enthusiast focused on building scalable solutions using Python, C# , Power BI, and cloud technologies like Azure.

 ---